yownas/vzsh/README.md

     -m stop container

 Start or stop the container.
 I leave it as a challenge to the reader to figure out which one does what.

+    -m athosts command

+Run command on all hosts in your hosts-file.

     -u
     (Or set VZSH_UPDATE to 0 or false)